DanMcInerney/icebreaker/README.md

 The final attack uses the tool mitm6 to perform a man-in-the-middle IPv6 DNS attack against the whole network.
 This forces hosts on the network to use the attacker's machine as their DNS server.
 Once set as their DNS server, the attacker serves malicious WPAD proxy setting files to the victims and gathers their NetNTLMv2 hashes.
 These hashes are relayed using ntlmrelayx.py for further remote code execution possibilities.
 One thing to note is that this attack is prone to causing issues on the network.
 It often causes certificate errors on client machines in the browser.
 It'll also likely slow the network down.
 The beauty of this attack, however, is that Windows AD environments are vulnerable by default.

 If icebreaker is run with the --auto flag, then upon reaching attack 4 icebreaker will run [Empire](https://www.powershellempire.com/) and [DeathStar](https://byt3bl33d3r.github.io/automating-the-empire-with-the-death-star-getting-domain-admin-with-a-push-of-a-button.html) in xterm windows.
 With this option, instead of running mimikatz on the remote host that we relayed the hash to, icebreaker will add an administrative user then run Empire's powershell launcher code to get an agent on the remote machine.
-DeathStar will use this agent to automate the process of acheiving domain admin.
+DeathStar will use this agent to automate the process of achieving domain admin.
 The Empire and DeathStar xterm windows will not close when you exit icebreaker.

 Password cracking is done with JohnTheRipper and a custom wordlist.
 The origin of this list is from the [merged.txt](https://github.com/danielmiessler/SecLists/blob/601038eb4ea18c97177b43a757286d3c8a815db8/Passwords/merged.txt.tar.gz) which is every password from the SecLists GitHub account combined.
 The wordlist was pruned and includes no passwords with: all lowercase, all uppercase, all symbols, less than 7 characters, more than 32 characters.
 These rules conform to the default Active Directory password requirements and brought the list from 20 million to just over 1 million which makes password cracking extremely fast.